jlouis/enacl/README.md

 ### v0.12.0

-* Introduce an extension interface for various necessary extensions to the eNaCl system for handling the Tor network, thanks to Alexander Fæhrøy (ahf).
+* Introduce an extension interface for various necessary extensions to the eNaCl system for handling the Tor network, thanks to Alexander Færøy (ahf).
 * Introduce Curve25519 manipulations into the extension interface.
 * Write (rudimentary) QuickCheck tests for the new interface, to verify its correctness.